 Manager: Jane, I've noticed that tension seems to be going on between you and Heidi.
 Can you tell me what is going on there?

 Jane: Heidi is always criticizing me and jumping in on my clients.

 Manager: I will talk to Heidi about that.
 I've also noticed that you leave work until the last minute, which may explain why Heidi is jumping in so often.
-I'll stop Heidi from giving you a difficult time and you can bump your timelines up so that there isn't any risk of missing a deadline.
+I'll stop Heidi from giving you a difficult time and you can bump up your timelines so there isn't any risk of missing a deadline.
 Would you like help to develop a revised timeline?

-And here's how you can begin the needed discussion with Heidi:
+Here's how you can begin the needed discussion with Heidi:

 Heidi: Jane is such a slacker.
 I'm always having to do her work.

 Heidi: Because if I don't do the work, the work won't get done.